 Can you deliver NZ wide?

-Yes we can, depending on overhead power lines and site access
+Yes we can, depending on site access.

 How are the portable cabins finished?